Torsion function on character varieties: Culler-Shalen theory, group acting on trees and incompressible surfaces

-\begin{proof} We fix a vertex $s$ in the Bass-Serre tree $T$, that corresponds to the lattice $\cO_v^2$ and is fixed by $\pi_1(H)$, hence $\rho_H$ is convergent.
-We denote by $e_1$ the edge in the tree $T$ incident to $s$ that is fixed by $\pi_1(S_1)$, and the parallel copies of $S_1$ stabilize a series of edges $e_i$ that form a segment in $T$, which has $U_n \cdot s_1$ as an end point, as depicted below.
+\begin{proof} We fix a vertex $s_1$ in the Bass-Serre tree $T$, that corresponds to the lattice $\cO_v^2$ and is fixed by $\pi_1(H)$.
+Hence $\rho_H$ is convergent.
+We denote by $e_1$ the edge in the tree $T$ incident to $s_1$ that is fixed by $\pi_1(\Sigma_1)$, and the parallel copies of $\Sigma_1$ stabilize a series of edges $e_i$ that form a segment in $T$, which has $V_n \cdot s_1$ as an end point, as depicted on the fundamental domain of the tree below.